IntelliTect/Coalesce/docs/stacks/agnostic/generation.md

 # Code Generation Overview

-One of the primary functions of Coalesce is as a code generation framework.
+Coalesce's principal purpose is a code generation framework for automating the creation of the boring-but-necessary parts of a web application.
 Below, you find an overview of the different components of Coalesce's code generation features.

 [[toc]]